VIDA-NYU/domain-discovery-d4/README.md

 ### Data Preparation

 **Generate Column Files:** The first command converts a set of CSV files into a set of column files, one file for each column in the dataset collection.
-Column files contain a list of distinct values for the respective column.
+The resulting column files are tab-delimited and contain a list of distinct terms for the respective column and the frequencies for individual terms.
 Each column has a unique identifier.
 Column metadata (i.e., column name and dataset file) are written to a metadata file.
 During this step all column values will be converted to upper case (to make the domain-discovery process case-insensitive).

+The `cacheSize` parameter specifies the size of the memory cache for each column that is used to generate the list of distinct terms and their counts.

 ```
 $> java -jar  /home/user/lib/D4.jar columns --help